codemary/top-coins/README.md

 ## Technical Choices

 __Frontend Framework__: As mentioned in the requirements, I have used React to build this app.
+Since this app requires limited functionalities and fewer inter-component interactions, React(a view library) seems to be a good choice over AngularJS(which is a full framework).
+React provides an easier way to think and design UI.

 __UI Framework__: react-bootstrap has been used to make the app responsible.
 In some places I have written my own css classes to get the desired results and avoid conflicts.